Kentlands, Gaithersburg, Maryland: Overview

-Causeway on Lake Inspiration, Kentlands in 2007.
+Causeway on Inspiration Lake, Kentlands in 2007.

 The town has a system of artificial lakes that snakes through the community.
-There are jogging trails that run through the parks and districts of the neighborhood, and the community's commercial areas and the facilities operated by the Assembly, which include swimming pools, tennis courts, playgrounds, performance spaces, and a large clubhouse, are all within walking distance.
+There are jogging trails that run through the parks and districts of the neighborhood.
+The community's commercial areas and the facilities operated by the Assembly, which include swimming pools, tennis courts, playgrounds, performance spaces, and a large clubhouse, are all within walking distance of one another.

 Kentlands is divided into several districts, including "Old Farm", built around the historic mansion and the Kentlands Village Square; "Gatehouse", named after the farm's entry gatehouse, which has been reconstructed; the "Hill Districts"; the "Lakes Districts"; "Kentlands Bluff"; "Midtown/Main Street"; "Market Square"; and "Kentlands Square".
 The winding street layout is based on a grid pattern, varied as necessary by the requirements of Kentlands topography.
 Multiple open green spaces and pocket parks have been developed where land was available between the districts or in odd spaces near buildings and dwellings.

 Market Square, Kentlands Square, and the Boulevard Shops are commercial districts with grocery stores, banks, boutiques, offices, stores, dozens of restaurants, and a 10-screen cinema cafe.
 Main Street is a mixed-use area with distinctive "live-work" buildings with retail and office uses on the lower floors and residential uses on the upper floors.
-City planners, public officials, business owners, and neighborhood residents recently worked with urban designers from the HOK global architecture firm at the 'Kentlands Commercial District Charrette,' in which a plan was developed for an intensified mixed-use and transit-oriented 'Downtown Kentlands.'
+City planners, public officials, business owners, and neighborhood residents worked with urban designers from HOK, a global architecture firm, at the “Kentlands Commercial District Charrette”in which a plan was developed for an intensified mixed-use and transit-oriented “Downtown Kentlands”.
 The proposals developed in the charrette are now winding their way through the City of Gaithersburg's master planning process.

 An ice cream truck driving through Kentlands in 2005.

 Kentlands, along with its sister community Lakelands, is among the largest and arguably most successful of the New Urbanist projects.
 More than 8,000 residents now live in Kentlands and Lakelands, with office and commercial development totaling more than 1000000 sqft.

 Rachel Carson Elementary School is at one entrance to the community and Lakelands Park Middle School divides the newer development of Lakelands from the former National Geographic complex that is adjacent to it, now occupied by Montgomery County Public Safety Headquarters and the Montgomery County Alcoholic Beverage Services.

 Throughout the year, community events take place in and around the Kentlands organized by community members.
-These include the Kentlands/Lakelands 5K race, the Oktoberfest in the Kentlands, the Fourth of July Parade, film festivals, and acoustic jams.
+These include the Kentlands/Lakelands 5K race, Oktoberfest, the Fourth of July Parade, film festivals, and acoustic jams.